jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

 Once we have a rough idea what the system should do, we develop a "slice of the cake" that contains all the layers.
 The game first draft should provide a way for:

 * the users to input their choice;
-* define and the computers choice;
+* define and show the computer's choice;
 * process the "battle"
 * output the result

 Later in the [full code](#the-code), you can see how the complete first draft look like.
 Now I'll discuss a bit of each part.

-## Getting the users choice as input
+## Getting the user's choice as input

 I want the first draft to come out quickly.
 So I'm simplifying each layer in order to make them fit together.
 That means I will sacrifice some features of the user input.
-In this case, I'll use [Python's built in input](https://docs.python.org/3/library/functions.html#input) to store the raw value into a variable.
+In this case, I'll use [Python's built-in input function](https://docs.python.org/3/library/functions.html#input) to get the data from the player.
+Then I just store the raw value into a variable.
 No validation is performed at this point.

 ``` python3
 user_choice = input('Choose rock (r), paper (p) or scissors (s):')